-- 1. Disconnect the communication cable from the side of the Wine Guardian unit and the remote interface controller.
-(Fig. 1) - a.
-Route the communication cable within the wall and/or ceiling structure of the wine cellar to the desired controller mounting location. - b.
+- 1. Remove the comm cable from the zip lock bag and attach it to the side of the Wine Guardian unit (Fig. 1). - Route the communication cable within the wall and/or ceiling structure of the wine cellar to the desired controller mounting location. - b.
 Plan on mounting the remote interface controller on a solid surface away from doors, corners, air outlets, drafts or heat generating equipment.
 Do not mount the remote interface controller directly on an outside wall, a wall adjacent to a boiler room, or other hot area.
 Use a piece of foam insulation behind the sensor to insulate it from a hot or cold surface.
-The recommended height is four to five feet above the finished floor. - 2.
-Remove the back plate of the controller (Fig. 2) by removing two (2) screws that hold it in place on the remote interface.
-Place the back plate against the wall and mark the location of the two mounting points (Fig. 3).
-Also mark the location of the penetration for the communication cable as this area will require sufficient clearance for the cable to exit the wall and attach to the back of the controller. - 3.
-Drill two one-eighth inch holes and insert anchors at the marked locations.
+The recommended height 5ft to 6ft (1.5m to 1.8m) above the finished floor. - 2.
+Locate the Mounting Template upon the wall where the Controller will be mounted (Fig. 2).
+Using the crosses on the template to assist in levelling the template. - 3.
+Drill two 1/8" holes and insert anchors at the marked locations.
 Anchors may not be required if securing to a wall stud or racking system.
-Insert the screws into the holes and test fit the backing plate to ensure it mounts easily onto the two screws and slides down onto the slotted opening freely (Fig. 4). - 4.
-Re-install plastic face plate on to backing plate. - 5.
-Plug in the communication cable to the back of the remote interface controller backing plate.
-(Fig. 5) - a.
-If using multiple Remote Interfaces either connect each Sensor to each other in series using RJ-9 cable or purchase a RJ-9 Splitter to be used on the unit. - 6.
-Attach the Controller to the wall - Re-attach the communication cable to the side of the Wine Guardian cooling unit.
+Insert the screws into the holes and test fit the backing plate to ensure it mounts easily onto the two screws and slides down onto the slotted opening freely (Fig. 3). - 4.
+Plug in the communication cable to the back of the remote interface controller backing plate. - a.
+If using multiple Remote Interfaces either connect each Sensor to each other in series using RJ9 cable or purchase a RJ9 Splitter to be used on the unit. - 5.
+Attach the Controller to the wall (Fig. 4).